leodeslf/leaf/summaries/sorting_algorithms.md

 Conditions:

+* Generate recursion if possible.
+* Avoid built-in tools if possible.
-* Take only one argument the array.
+* Take only one argument, the array.
 * Avoid sorting a single-item or empty array.
-* Avoid built-in methods, objects or constants.
-* Generate recursion or closures if it's possible.
-* Just one function per algorithm if it's possible.
+* Just one function per algorithm if possible.
 * Return a sorted copy, do not modify the original.

 Examples to test: